-- 850.01 Overview

-- 850.02 Procedure for Resolving Complaints
+- 850.01 Overview - 850.02 Procedure for Resolving Complaints

-- 850.03 Who Can File a Complaint

-- 850.04 Against Whom May Complaints be Brought? - 850.05 Supervisory and Reporting Responsibilities - 850.06 Retaliation - 850.07 Complainant's Rights During Investigations - 850.08 Confidentiality - 850.09 Jurisdiction of the Affirmative Action Office - 850.10 Role of the Affirmative Action Officer - 850.11 Appendices
+- 850.03 Who Can File a Complaint - 850.04 Against Whom May Complaints be Brought? - 850.05 Supervisory and Reporting Responsibilities - 850.06 Retaliation - 850.07 Complainant's Rights During Investigations - 850.08 Confidentiality - 850.09 Jurisdiction of the Affirmative Action Office - 850.10 Role of the Affirmative Action Officer - 850.11 Appendices

-CHAPTER 850.01 OVERVIEW
+850.01 OVERVIEW

 SUNY Cortland, in its continuing effort to seek equity in education and employment and in support of Federal and State anti-discrimination legislation, has adopted a complaint procedure for the prompt and equitable investigation and resolution of allegations of unlawful discrimination on the basis of race, color, national origin, religion, creed, age, sex, sexual orientation, disability, gender identity, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
 Harassment on the basis of any of the above-protected categories is a form of unlawful discrimination.
-Conduct that may constitute harassment is described in 950.10.
+Conduct that may constitute harassment is described in 850.11 Appendices, Appendix A: Definitions and Prohibited Acts and Behaviors.
 These procedures also apply to complaints alleging all forms of sex discrimination, including sexual harassment, sexual assault, and sexual violence against employees, students, or third parties.
-For more detailed information contact the Affirmative Action Officer (hereafter TAOO) or the Title IX Coordinator (hereafter TIXC).
+For more detailed information contact the Affirmative Action Officer (hereafter AAO) or the Title IX Coordinator (hereafter TIXC).
 Throughout this document, AAO may refer to the Affirmative Action Officer, or, in the case of Title IX related issues, AAO may also refer to the Title IX Coordinator.

-This Complaint Procedure for the Review of Allegations of Unlawful Discrimination provides a mechanism through which the College will identify, respond to, prevent and eliminate incidents of illegal discrimination.
-The College recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial grievance process will benefit students, faculty, staff and administration, permitting investigation and resolution of problems without resorting to the frequently expensive and time-consuming procedures of State and Federal enforcement agencies or courts.
+This Complaint Procedure for the Review of Allegations of Unlawful Discrimination provides a mechanism through which SUNY Cortland will identify, respond to, prevent and eliminate incidents of illegal discrimination.

+The university recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial grievance process will benefit students, faculty, staff and administration, permitting investigation and resolution of problems without resorting to the frequently expensive and time-consuming procedures of State and Federal enforcement agencies or courts.

 This procedure has been developed in accordance with guidelines and recommendations provided by the Chancellor's Office of Affirmative Action.
-The policy is administered by the College's Affirmative Action Office.
-The AAO directs that office and reports directly to the College President and the Assistant Vice President for Human Resources.
+The policy is administered by the university's Affirmative Action Office.
+The AAO directs that office and reports directly to the university president and the assistant vice president for human resources.
 These procedures have been approved by the State University of New York, Office of General Counsel.
 These procedures are intended to balance the rights of those bringing complaints of discrimination, harassment and retaliation (the "Complainant") with those against whom such claims are brought (the "Respondent").
 Throughout these procedures the "parties" shall refer to the Complainant, Respondent, and witnesses involved in the complaint.